 So, I'm collecting data about these big differences.
 It’s about the mindset.
 In the book I highlight seven mindsets inspired by my interviews (I interviewed 20 people), data and my personal insights on what are the mindset principles that individuals need to adopt to create and build networks.

 What are the networks?

-In the book, I divide networks in three categories.
+In my book, I divide networks in three categories.

 1. A network for ideas and knowledge

 It's about improving yourself in your research, in your innovation, in this huge company idea that you always had.
 And by accessing this network, you will achieve the best result.